firecat53/urlscan/README.rst

 Features
 --------

-Urlscan parses an email message passed on standard input and scans it for URLs.
+Urlscan parses an email message or file and scans it for URLs and email addresses.
 It then displays the URLs and their context within the message, and allows you to choose one or more URLs to send to your Web browser.
+Alternatively, it send a list of all URLs to stdout.

 Relative to urlview, urlscan has the following additional features: